 As you can see, this spectrum is not referenced.
-To apply an automatic referencing, just right click over one of the traces and select 'Setup' to display the 'Setup Traces' dialog box.
-Once there, select the desired external trace an click on the AutomaticRreference button (highlighted in red in the picture below):
+To apply an automatic referencing, just right click on one of the traces and select 'Setup' to display the 'Setup Traces' dialog box.
+Once there, select the desired external trace and check the applicable box (highlighted in red in the picture below):